-Paul Knutson is the top human resource officer at Otter Tail Corp., parent company to Otter Tail Power Co., BTD Manufacturing, TO Plastics, Northern Pipe Products, Vinyltech Corp. and Foley Construction Co.
-He has an extensive background in human resource transformation, HR strategy, leadership development and executive compensation.
-He has held senior leadership roles as VP of HR, corporate communications, and facilities at Oriental Trading Co. and as SVP of HR and organizational development at Pamida Inc., now part of Shopko.
-His additional experience includes leadership roles at the University of Nebraska Medical Center, Lands’ End and owning his own human resource consulting business.
+Paul Knutson is the top human resource officer at Otter Tail Corp., parent company to Otter Tail Power Co., BTD Manufacturing, TO Plastics, Northern Pipe Products and Vinyltech Corp.
+He has an extensive background in human resource transformation, HR strategy, leadership development, executive compensation and employee benefits.
+He has held senior leadership roles as VP of HR, corporate communications, and facilities at Oriental Trading Co. and as SVP of HR and organizational development at Pamida Inc. His additional experience includes leadership roles at the University of Nebraska Medical Center and Lands’ End, business ownership and human resource consulting.

 Knutson has a B.A. in psychology from Concordia College and an M.S. in industrial and organizational psychology from the University of Nebraska, Omaha.